 SJI awards numerous TA Grants each year that have a positive impact on the state courts.
-This includes grants to: the New Hampshire Judicial Branch for strategic planning and technology projects; the Kansas Judicial Branch for an organizational assessment and to implement e-filing services for self-represented litigants; the 37th Judicial Circuit of Alabama for a caseload assessment to improve operations; the 18th Judicial District of Kansas to transition from a centralized to individual court calendaring system; the Connecticut Judicial Branch for electronic records management and triage projects; the Pennsylvania Courts for the translation of the most critical statewide court forms into other languages, including landlord-tenant and expungement; the Texas courts for various projects, including family law cases and municipal court improvements; and the Illinois Supreme Court for a mental health task force implementation project.
+This includes grants to: the New Hampshire Judicial Branch for strategic planning and technology projects; the Kansas Judicial Branch for an organizational assessment and to implement e-filing services for self-represented litigants; the 37th Judicial Circuit of Alabama for a caseload assessment to improve operations; the 18th Judicial District of Kansas to transition from a centralized to individual court calendaring system; the Connecticut Judicial Branch for electronic records management and triage projects; the Texas courts for various projects, including family law cases and municipal court improvements; and the Illinois Supreme Court for a mental health task force implementation project.